openlegend/core-rules/core/SRD.md

 invoker has an attribute score of 7 or greater, all levels of fatigue are removed instead of just one.

--   Level 1 - The target has Disadvantage 1 on all non-attack  action rolls.

--   Level 2 - The target loses their attribute bonus to their defense scores (Agility for Evasion, Fortitude for Toughness, Will and Presence for Resolve).
-They retain any armor, supernatural, or feat bonuses.

--   Level 3 - The target has Disadvantage 1 on all attack rolls.

--   Level 4 - The target is affected by the slowed bane, reducing it's speed to 2.
-This instance of the slowed bane cannot be resisted as normal.
-It persists until the fatigue is removed.

--   Level 5 - The target loses consciousness and is helpless.
-Being forced into a state of rest, one level of fatigue will be removed automatically after 24 hours, unless circumstances prevent the target from resting peacefully.

--   Level 6 - The target dies.

 ## Fear

 **Duration:** Special
+\
 **Power Level:** 5
+\
 **Attack Attributes:** Creation, Entropy, Influence, Might
+\
 **Attack:**

 -   Creation vs. Resolve
 -   Entropy vs. Resolve
 -   Influence vs. Resolve
 -   Might vs. Toughness

-**Description**

-You manifest an overwhelming force of physical might or supernatural power that strikes terror into the hearts of enemies, causing them to flee from your presence.
+**Description:** You manifest an overwhelming force of physical might or supernatural power that strikes terror into the hearts of enemies, causing them to flee from your presence. \newline

-**Effect**

-On its turn, the afflicted target must use its entire turn to get as far away as possible from you.
-It cannot use its actions to do anything other than retreat, and it cannot willingly move closer to you while the bane persists.
+**Effect:** On its turn, the afflicted target must use its entire turn to get as far away as possible from you.
+It cannot use its actions to do anything other than retreat, and it cannot willingly move closer to you while the bane persists. \newline

-**Special**

-While most banes last until the target actively attempts to resist them, this bane prevents the target from thinking clearly.
+**Special:** While most banes last until the target actively attempts to resist them, this bane prevents the target from thinking clearly.
 However, the target's logical mind fights to regain control.
 As such, at the end of each of its turns, the target receives a Resist roll as a free action to